 The Irish National Heritage Park

-MAY OPENING HOURS: 9.30 to 5.30 pm (last admissions 4 pm).
+JUNE OPENING HOURS: 9.30 to 5.30 pm (last admissions 4 pm).
 Located on the banks of the picturesque River Slaney, ‘The Irish National Heritage Park’ truly is the cornerstone of ‘Ireland’s Ancient East’.
 An outdoor museum depicting 9,000 years of re-created Irish History situated within natural forestry & wet woodlands.
-Take an unforgettable journey through […]
+Take an unforgettable journey […]

 Dunbrody Famine Ship Experience

 Dunbrody Famine Ship Experience & Restaurant New Ross, Co.
 Wexford Dunbrody Famine Ship, Experience & Restaurant opens its doors again after a 5-month restoration of the historic ship that anchors place in the waters surrounding the establishment in New Ross.
 The Dunbrody Famine Ship Experience is a spectacular feature of the New Ross quayside.
 There are […]